aregtech/areg-sdk/docs/wiki/logging-develop.md

 ## Overview

-The [AREG Framework](./../../framework/areg) includes a robust [logging module](./../../framework/areg/trace) called `trace`.
-Key features include:
+The [AREG Framework](./../../framework/areg) includes a powerful [logging module](./../../framework/areg/trace) called `trace`.
+Key capabilities include:
    - Enabling/disabling logs at compile and runtime
-   - Customizing logs by scope and priority for flexibility and precision
+   - Customizing logs by scope and priority for precise control

 This guide provides steps to compile and configure the AREG logging module effectively.